mayflower-state/legislation/docs/county/ordinances/ordinance-7.md

 ---
-title: 7 - County Relief Fund
+title: 7 - County Emergency
-date: 2020-03-27
+date: 2019-11-11
 ---
-# 7 - County Relief Fund
+# 7 - County Emergency

-Presented and Sponsored by `ABC2gameYT`, on behalf of County Executive `tripnixon`
+Presented and Sponsored by Board Member: `Larry_Gallahan`

 Be it enacted by the County Councillors and County Commissioners here assembled that